OmarMancillas/TaskSchedulerApp/docs/index.rst

 ==================
 This app was created for those of us who struggle to organize our tasks and be able to have a better visualization of what we are doing and how much time we are spending on each task.

 TaskSchedulerApp is a simple app where you can add as many tasks as you want, a starting time and an ending time.
-Also we have a functionality that allows us to check the progress of each task based on the starting/ending time.
+Also, we have a functionality that allows us to check the progress of each task based on the starting/ending time.

 .. image:: ./resources/main.png
     :width: 100%